davidan1981/rubybreaker/README.md

 The primary goal of RubyBreaker is to assign a type signature to every method in selected modules and classes.
 A type signature is written in the RubyBreaker Type Annotation Language which resembles the documentation style used in Ruby Core Library Doc.
-Manual code change is _not_ required if used in Rakefile and is kept minimal if otherwise.
+No manual code change is required.
 Overall, this tool should help Ruby programmers document their code more rigorously and effectively.

 Currently, RubyBreaker *cannot*